-Detailed model inputs of all key landfill stormwater management features are provided in the calculations and summaries provided in Appendix C.3 and are briefly discussed in the following text sections.
-Detailed information provided in Appendix C.3 includes:
+Detailed model inputs of all key stormwater management features are provided in the calculations and summaries provided in Appendix III-C.3 and are briefly discussed in the following text sections.
+Detailed information provided in Appendix III-C.3 includes:

-- 1. Rainfall Totals
+- 1. Rainfall Totals and Distributions

 - 2. Stormwater Management Feature Delineation

 - 3. Runoff Curve Number Determination

 - 4. Subcatchment Lag Time

 - 5. Subcatchment Area Discharge Rates

 - 6. Terrace Bench Sizing

 - 7. Downchute Sizing

 - 8. Perimeter Channel Sizing

 - 9. Culvert Sizing

 - 10. South Detention Basin Sizing and Discharge Rates

-Modeling diagrams and output files are provided in Appendix C.4.
+Modeling diagrams and output files are provided in Appendix III-C.4.
 Output files for predevelopment (pre-CLOMR), intermediate (post-CLOMR), and post-development conditions are provided.
 It is noted that the landfill catchment boundaries generally have two configuration types, as shown on Drawing 6 of Appendix III-C.2 and described in Appendix III-C.3-2 (Stormwater Management Features Delineation).
-Representative catchment areas are Landfill Catchment A (representative of Catchments C, E, G, I, K, M, and O) and Landfill Catchment B (representative of Catchments D, F, J, L, N, and P).
+Representative catchment areas are Landfill Catchment A (representative of Catchments C, E, G, I, K, M, and O) and Landfill Catchment B (representative of Catchments D, F, H, J, L, N, and P).
 Therefore, model output summary files are only provided for these representative catchments.
 However, all model output data is available upon request from TCEQ.
-All perimeter ditches, culverts, and the South Detention Basin are included.
+Output files for all perimeter ditches, culverts, and the South Detention Basin are included in Appendix III-C.4.